ibm-cloud-docs/databases-for-postgresql/getting-started.md

 {:tip: .tip}

-# Getting started tutorial
+# Getting Started
+{: #getting-started}

 This tutorial uses a [sample app](https://github.com/IBM-Cloud/clouddatabases-postgresql-helloworld-nodejs) to demonstrate how to connect a Cloud Foundry application in {{site.data.keyword.cloud_notm}} to an {{site.data.keyword.databases-for-postgresql_full}} service.
 The application creates, reads from, and writes to a database that uses data that is supplied through the app's web interface.
 {: shortdesc}

-If you have already created your deployment and just want to connect to your PostgreSQL databases, you can skip to [setting your administrator password](https://cloud.ibm.com/docs/services/databases-for-postgresql/admin-password.html) and then start using a [command line tool to connect](https://cloud.ibm.com/docs/services/databases-for-postgresql/admin-connecting.html).
+If you have already created your deployment and just want to connect to your PostgreSQL databases, you can skip to [setting your administrator password](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-admin-password) and then start using a [command line tool to connect](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-connecting-psql).
 {: .tip}

 ## Before you begin